 apply classroom learning to real-world investment management

 Launched in Fall 2024, the Tiffin University Investment Fund Competition offers upper-level finance students a unique opportunity to apply classroom learning to real-world investment management.
-Through the FIN 421 (Investments) course, students form small teams of 4–5 members and develop detailed portfolio proposals that are presented to a panel of financial professionals.
+Through the FIN 421 (Investments) course, students form small teams and develop detailed portfolio proposals that are presented to a panel of financial professionals.
 These proposals often incorporate advanced investment strategies and market analysis.

-2024 Judges
+Judges

 • Bart M. Fisher, ChFC®, CLU®, RICP® – Parallel Equity Advisors